Beman/iterator-facade-proposal/iterator-facade-proposal.md

 #### Base the interface on features in the Concepts TS and the Ranges TS working paper

-This eliminates the difficulties with specification of requirements that bedeviled the 2004 proposals.
-It ensures that the resulting iterator is actually conforming.
+This eliminates the difficulties with specification that bedeviled the 2004 proposal.
+It allows an interface specification that ensures that the resulting iterator is actually conforming.
 It improves error message quality when a user makes a mistake.

-The proposal is arguably an excellent poster child for the benefits of concepts.
+#### Use Cursor mixins to supply implementation details

+Cursor mixins have proven themselves useful time and again.
+That said, it's a curiously indirect way of defining an iterator's interface.
+The alternative of inheriting directly from the Cursor leads to interface pollution.
+Cursors are implementation details and they should stay hidden.

 ## Technical Specifications